'Audrie & Daisy' Exposes the Trauma of Teenage Sexual Assault and Slut-Shaming

 Tori, with “Me and a Gun” you commanded listeners to confront the realities of sexual violence, and the sense of shame that plagues its victims.
 What compelled you to revisit this subject matter 25 years later?

 Like Bonni and Jon, I’m the mother of a teenage daughter and I know how difficult and necessary it is to talk about this.
 I’ve been walking with “Me and a Gun” for so many years, and while that song continues to teach me, I knew right away that it shouldn’t be the song that should close the film.
-The song had to leave us with Daisy’s strength and pull through the threads of Audrie’s story – to recognise that she didn’t live long enough to step out of the role of the victim and become the survivor.
+The song had to leave us with Daisy’s strength and pull through the threads of Audrie’s story—to recognize that she didn’t live long enough to step out of the role of the victim and become the survivor.

 “The conversation around this issue is so focused on what’s happening across our college campuses, and this film puts a startling light on the fact that it’s also happening in our middle and high schools.”—Tori Amos